forstermatth/coop-presentation/coop.final.presentation.sketch.md

         lasting impact on the company
         motivated by being a part of something

-### learning: from nothing to now (highlights)
+### Learning: From Nothing to Now (Highlights)

 -   confidence

+        I can move forward with ideas
+        confidence to make mistakes
+        knowing that ill fix

 -   open source contributions

+        contributing to large projects
+        something that takes confidence
+        improving code for others
+         _ sign of a good dev
         future?

-### learning objectives
+### Learning Objectives

 -   how they changed

+        from simple to complex
--   where they came from
+        where they came from

 -   my idea of a software job

+        freedom
+        acknowledgment
+        challenge
+        teamwork - feed off each other

 -   the expectations that I laid upon myself

+        high?
+        made mistakes
+        changing daily
+        keep overcoming challenges
+        personal, perfessional

-### learning outcomes
+### Learning Outcomes

 -   what objectives did I meet

         language, teamwork
         learnt a lot about javascript ecosystem
-      proficent developer workflow
+        proficient developer workflow

 -   what objectives are still underway?

         High level learning
         working in a team - code review finding that perfect flow

 -   will they ever end? no

-### my motivators (that itch)
+### My Motivators (that itch)

 -   finding motivators is important to feeling good about work

 -   motivators

          good code - more learning / working smart solving problems - being challenged
-       collaberation, using tools (github, trello)
+         collaboration, using tools (github, trello)

-### conclusion
+### Conclusion

 -   i've become an integral part of the company

 -   i've come a long way, but the learning is still in full swing

 -   i've become a part of something great

         job: fulfilling
         gives me room to grow professionally and personally

 ## Questions

+-   whats next?

+      Autovance + finish degree
+        want to see the Autovance on to the next step

+-   ??